day8/re-frame/docs/EffectfulHandlers.md

 *<3>* The handler is returning a data structure (map) which describes two side-effects:

   - a change to application state, via the `:db` key
-  - a further event, via the `:dispatch` key
+  - a further event, via the `:fx` key calling the `:dispatch` effect handler

 Above, the impure handler **did** a `dispatch` side-effect, while the pure handler **described** a `dispatch` side-effect.